-Virus death toll in China’s capital shows further rise
+Chinese with mild COVID urged to work as restrictions ease

 Numbers of fever clinics have been expanded in both urban and rural areas and people have been asked to stay home unless seriously ill to preserve resources.
 Hospitals are also running short on staff, and reports say workers have been asked to return to their posts as long as they aren’t feverish.

+Case and death counts in every country are thought to underestimate the true toll of the virus, but there are particular concerns in China.
 Chinese health authorities count only those who died directly from COVID-19, excluding deaths blamed on underlying conditions such as diabetes and heart disease that raise risks of serious illness.

 In many other countries, guidelines stipulate that any death where the coronavirus is a factor or contributor is counted as a COVID-19 related.